zathras/corpsblog/README.md

 # CorpsBlog static site generator
 -------

-# This is not tested software!
+# This is not thoroughly tested software!
 ![Danger Image](test/assets/images/danger.jpg "Danger!")

-As of this writing, this is software hasn't been thoroughly tested.
-It seems to work OK, but I haven't put it in production yet.
+This is software hasn't been thoroughly tested.
+I am using it for my blog, and it works fine, but I haven't given it the kind of rigorous testing one would give a professional product.

 # Corpsblog
 CorpsBlog is yet another static site builder.
 I took a look around at